Calibration Method of Spacecraft-Inertial Sensor Center-of-Mass Offset for the Taiji Gravitational Wave Detection Mission under Science Mode: Conclusion

 \section{Conclusion}

-This work proposes and validates a maneuver-free calibration scheme for the SC-TM CoM offset during the science operation of space-based gravitational-wave antennas, especially for Taiji (a typical LISA-like mission).
+This work proposes and validates a maneuver-free calibration scheme for the SC-TM CoM offset during the science operation of space-based GW antennas, especially for Taiji (a typical LISA-like mission).
 The method directly utilizes the standard science-mode readouts of the IS, interferometer, and differential wavefront sensor, eliminating the need for dedicated spacecraft maneuvers that disrupt measurement continuity and laser-link stability.

-A high-fidelity, closed-loop simulation framework was developed, integrating a detailed nonlinear dynamics model of the LISA-like SC-TM system and a robust $H_{\infty}$ drag-free and attitude controller.
+A high-fidelity, closed-loop simulation framework was developed, integrating a detailed nonlinear dynamical model of the LISA-like SC-TM system and a robust $H_{\infty}$ drag-free and attitude controller.
 Using 25 days of simulated science data, we designed an Extended-State Adaptive Kalman Filter that incorporates the CoM offset induced acceleration noises, sensor noise dynamics, and systematic biases into a unified state-estimation framework.
 The filter successfully identifies the CoM offset vector with an accuracy of 0.01–1.5 mm across all axes, corresponding to a maximum relative error below 1\%.
 Beyond calibration, the proposed ES-AKF demonstrates the capability of high-precision filtering of the IS readout signal and suppression of noise.
-Under the condition that the IS noise is accurately modeled, the filter suppresses the IS readout noise from \( 1 \times 10^{-9}~\mathrm{m}/\sqrt{\mathrm{Hz}} \) to \( 1 \times 10^{-11}~\mathrm{m}/\sqrt{\mathrm{Hz}} \).
-This result suggests that the ES-AKF can be integrated or embedded into the DFACS to enhance measurement quality and significantly improve control performance.

 In summary, this study provides a viable and precise calibration strategy that can operate continuously during science observations, enabling the largest nonlinear disturbance in the DFACS to be accurately predicted.
 The framework also contributes a model-based estimation tool that supports advanced DFACS functions including disturbance compensation, performance diagnostics, and nonlinear control design.